guardian/cdk/README.md

 1. Once reviewed and approved, merge your PR.
 1. Wait for the robots to:
    - Use your structured commit to automatically determine the next version number (following [semantic versioning][sem-ver]).
-   - Release a new version to [npm].
+   - Release a new version to npm and update `package.json`.
 1. Enjoy a comment on your PR to inform you that your change has been released.

-Note: The version number in `package.json` is static.
-Refer to [npm] or [releases] for the latest version number.

 For more information, see the docs on [testing][docs-testing].